sujitachandran-ops/qualifhir_MVP/README.md

 # qualifhir_MVP
-QualiFHIR is an AI-powered enhancement to our existing data processing pipeline that intelligently analyzes, validates, and standardizes clinical data — including identifying and correcting missing or inaccurate clinical data before it is transformed into FHIR bundles & distributed to downstream applications.
+QualiFHIR is an AI-powered enhancement to our existing data processing pipeline that intelligently analyzes, validates, and standardizes clinical data — including identifying and correcting missing or inaccurate clinical data before they are consumed & distributed to downstream applications.
 This ensures high-quality, interoperable, and reliable data for all downstream applications / consumers.
 - Uses LLMs + context-aware algorithms to detect and fix errors
 - Automatically corrects wrong/missing clinical data
 - Understands semantic meaning of each instance (Observation – Lab data, Procedure – CPT codes, etc) to infer the right mapping